strangiato/blog-posts/tokenomics/README.md

 **Input tokens** are generally processed in a single pass.
 Model servers like vLLM can take strong advantage of continuous batching here, so input-heavy workloads are often highly parallelized and relatively efficient per token.

-**Cached tokens** are tokens that have already been computed and are available in the GPU's KV cache (the key-value cache vLLM uses to avoid recomputing attention state for repeated context).  vLLM can reuse cached tokens when queries share common system prompts, or in multi-turn conversations where chat history is resent with each request.
+**Cached tokens** are tokens that have already been computed and are available in the GPU's KV cache (the key-value cache vLLM uses to avoid recomputing values for repeated context).  vLLM can reuse cached tokens when queries share common system prompts, or in multi-turn conversations where chat history is resent with each request.
 Cached tokens are generally very cheap because the value is looked up rather than recomputed on the GPU.

 Projects like [llm-d](https://github.com/llm-d/llm-d) can increase the chance of a KV cache hit in multi-replica deployments through intelligent routing that sends related requests to replicas more likely to already hold the relevant cache, which improves total throughput and possibly reduce the effective cost when your traffic has shared context.